 Stryd is designed to be accurate out of the box and often does not require calibration.
-There is some variability across devices and runners, and it is unusual to see devices that are off by more than 3%.
-Depending on how you use Stryd, you may be able to fine-tune the accuracy of your data.
+There is some variability across devices and runners.
+It is possible to fine-tune the accuracy of Stryd.

 2. After you have tested your Stryd, the next step depends on your device:

-- Most Garmin and Polar watches allow you to set a calibration factor.
+- Most Garmin, COROS and Polar watches allow you to set a calibration factor.

-- Suunto watches do not allow a setting a calibration.
+- Suunto watches do not allow setting a manual calibration.
 You can try to look for an open road that is straight and long enough to run about 15 minutes.
-Suunto can autocalibrate Stryd, but you be relying on the Suunto GPS.
+Suunto can auto-calibrate Stryd, but you will be relying on the Suunto GPS.
 After calibration, your Stryd will be accurate in places where GPS is less reliable such as wooded areas and around high-rise buildings.